rfo909/CFT/doc/Doc.md

 Looking ahead, there are a number of items still on my list, but many have been addressed also, so no predictions for version 3 yet.

+## 2021-01-14 JSON

+Since writing the JSON parser, it has not seen much use, but that changed when we needed to generate JSON for use with Util:CURL and the ElasticAPI script which automates using the REST API of ElasticSearch.

+For this I needed to generate JSON from a Dict/List structure, which was already supported, but had to work through parsing and generation, so that escaped quotes inside strings were handled correctly.

+It still strikes me as awesome how the JSON recursive-descent parser written in CFT, continues to work so well.
+The "pretty print" function is crap, but parsing and exporting now works great!